ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/XEth.rst

 ~~~~~~~

 -  ``XEth``: Top level query interface
--  ``World``: world object through which you can query ethereum's state
+-  ``World``: world object through which you can query Ethereum's state
    and objects.
 -  ``Config``: config object through which you can query the ``Config``
    contract if available.